pkardas/notes/books/clean-code.md

 Comments are usually bad, they mean you failed to express yourself in code.
 IMO: Best comments are the ones that are explaining why things were done in a particular way.

 Don't put historical discussions or irrelevant details into the comments.

+## Chapter 5: Formatting

+Code formatting is important.
+Visual design of the code is important.
+Variable should be declared "in well-known for everybody place".
+Functions should show natural flow -> top-down.

+Horizontal formatting?
+Python got you covered :D

+Another matter is alignment, eg. of test cases in parametrised tests.
+However variables declarations ins an overkill.

+However, a team should agree upon a single formatting style.